Project-YXKJ/SilverStarSCS.Docs/source/function/seam.rst

 Correction(Needle up/down)
 ==========================

-If :option:`A 03` is equal to 0:
+If :option:`A03` is equal to 0:

-When press the key, the needle moves form the current position to the position set by parameter :option:`D 15` or :option:`D 16`, which one is the closest, the target position is that one.
+When press the key, the needle moves form the current position to the position set by parameter :option:`D15` or :option:`D16`, which one is the closest, the target position is that one.

-E.g, current position is 40 degrees, :option:`D 15` is 70, :option:`D 16` is 200,
+E.g, current position is 40 degrees, :option:`D15` is 70, :option:`D16` is 200,
 when you press the button, the motion trace is ``Position 40 => 70 => 200 => 70 => 200 ...`` .

-If :option:`A 03` is equal to 1:
+If :option:`A03` is equal to 1:

-when you press the button, two cases: if you set stop at upper position, the needle moves form the current position to the position set by parameter :option:`D 01`. if you set stop at lower position, the needle moves form the current position to the position set by parameter :option:`D 02`:
+when you press the button, two cases: if you set stop at upper position, the needle moves form the current position to the position set by parameter :option:`D01`. if you set stop at lower position, the needle moves form the current position to the position set by parameter :option:`D02`:

-E.g, current position is 40 degrees, :option:`D 01` is 70, :option:`D 02` is 200,
+E.g, current position is 40 degrees, :option:`D01` is 70, :option:`D02` is 200,
-if :option:`A 01` is 0, when you press the button, the motion trace is ``Position 40 => 200 => 200 => 200 ...`` ;
+if :option:`A01` is 0, when you press the button, the motion trace is ``Position 40 => 200 => 200 => 200 ...`` ;
-if :option:`A 01` is 1, when you press the button, the motion trace is ``Position 40 => 70 => 70 => 70 ...`` ;
+if :option:`A01` is 1, when you press the button, the motion trace is ``Position 40 => 70 => 70 => 70 ...`` .

 Quick reference
 ===============